 Here are some of the best ways to praise good behavior:

-- Saying “good” after he does something good
+• Saying “good” after he does something good

-- Pet him
+• Pet him

-- Offer him a treat or some food
+• Offer him a treat or some food

-- Allow him to approach the dog
+• Allow him to approach the dog

 Working on Obedience Training

-Controlling your German Shepherd’s excessive barking can be quite an ordeal.
-When your dog starts barking when he sees other dogs, he needs to get used to following commands before he’s allowed to see or approach the dog he wants to play with.
+When your dog starts barking when he sees other dogs, he needs to get used to following commands before he can see or approach the dog he wants to play with.

-For example, if he starts barking like crazy when he sees a dog, you can train him “SIT” and “QUIET.”
+For example, if he starts barking like crazy when he sees a dog, you can train him to “SIT” and “QUIET.”
 When he sits down and stops barking, you can allow him near the other dog he’s so interested in.

 Related: German Shepherd Playing Rough? – How to Limit Rough Play

-This helps to show your dog that he doesn’t control whether he sees the dog or not.
-You do!
 He doesn’t get to play with the other dog when he’s demanding to play with them by barking; he’ll be allowed to see them when he sits and stops barking.

 Alternative Methods